ChrisMartin-CyberSec/ChrisMartin-LVH/README.md

 - 🌱 I’m currently learning new Penetration Testing methodologies

 -I'm a fan of all things Python and all things Linux with a focus on PenTesting and Cybersecurity.
 Always looking to expand my knowlege and help where I can.
+-New to the world of Cyber but loving all the new things I'm learning.

-Don't hesitate to reach out!
+-Don't hesitate to reach out!